 - 1. Press the Play / Pause button to pause playback of the current track. - If you press the Play / Pause button, playback will resume from the point where it was paused. - 3.
 Press the Rewind button to start playback of the previous track in the list. - 4.
 Press the Fast-forward button to start playback of the next track in the list. - 5.
 Press and hold the Fast-forward or Rewind button to move through the current track.
 The longer the button is pressed, the greater the speed at which the player will move through the track.
 Release the button when the desired point is reached.
-(Note that this feature is not supported when playing files encoded using the FLAC format.) - Press the Stop button to stop playback.
-Press the Play / Pause button to resume playback.
+(Note that this feature is not supported when playing files encoded using the FLAC format.) - 6.
+Press the Stop button to stop playback.